linan1109/linan1109.github.io/docs/README.md

 ## About Me
+Hi, I am Nan, a PhD student in Neuroscience at [University of Zurich（UZH)][uzh-home].
-I am a Master student in Computer Science (in German, Informatik) at the [University of Zurich（UZH)][uzh-home], with a major in Artificial Intelligence.
+I received my MSc degree in Computer Science (in German, Informatik) at the [University of Zurich（UZH)][uzh-home], with a major in Artificial Intelligence.
 Before that, I received my Bachelor's degree in Software Engineering from [Beihang University (BUAA)][buaa-home] in Beijing.

-I am interested in applying machine learning algorithms to solve real-world problems.
+I am interested in applying machine learning algorithms to solve real-world problems and make them interpretable and explainable.
-Now I am focusing on the field of multivariate time series classification and explainable Aartificial intelligence.
-I am also interested in software engineering, especially in writing clean and maintainable code.
+I am also interested in Human-Computer Interaction and Software Engineering.

-I am currently working on my Master's thesis on the topic of "Interpretable Machine Learning Algorithm for Drunk Driving Detection" at [Bosch Iot Lab][bosch-iot], [ETH Zurich][eth-home].

 [uzh-home]: https://www.uzh.ch/en.html
 [buaa-home]: https://ev.buaa.edu.cn/